bahtiyartan/troia/docs/20Variablesscope.rst

 ::

-	As a TROIA Programming convention, TROIA codes are written in uppercase.
+	As a TROIA programming convention, TROIA codes are written in uppercase.

 MEMBER Command